 A 3D noise modeling study (Navcon Engineering 2006 - see Appendix L.3) combined the ambient and predicted proposed Project noise levels, and noise contour maps were generated using the Community Noise Exposure Level (CNEL).
-The results of this modeling showed that operation of facilities at Tank Farm Site 1 would increase ambient noise at the least tern nesting site by less than 1 dB(A) over most of the site and by less than 2 dB(A) in a small area along the western side of the nesting site.
+The results of this modeling showed that operation of facilities at Tank Farm Site 1 would increase ambient noise at the least tern nesting site by less than 1 dB(A) over most of the site and by less than 2 dB(A) in a small are along the western side of the nesting site.
 When the shipping pumps are not running, the terns would only be exposed to background ambient noise.
 Short term noise events at the existing adjacent marine container terminal currently exceed the average ambient noise level of 50 to 60 dB(A).
 Noise from container loading and unloading and trucks (including horns and gate activities) does not deter least tern nesting at Pier 400.
 The small, intermittent increase in noise resulting from operation of Tank Farm Site 1 would not adversely affect the California least tern.
 The species has continued to nest at this location, even with periodic high noise levels associated with existing activities on Pier 400.

-Lighting.
 Lighting along the eastern security fence would be adjacent to the California least tern nesting area.
 These lights would have directional beams pointing away from the nesting area.
 Tank stairs, platforms, and instrument locations would have lights with shields and deflectors to direct light on the work area only.
-These lights would be smaller, located at distances of 120 ft (36.6 m) or greater from the nesting site, and unlikely to affect nighttime light levels at the nesting site.
+These lights would be smaller, located at distances of 120 ft (36.6 m) or greater from the nesting site, and unlikely to affect light levels at the nesting site.
 Project lighting along the eastern side of Tank Farm Site 1 would add an increment to the general night light levels in the western part of the nesting site that would range from negligible in the north where the larger APM Container Terminal lights are located to small in the south near the Pier 400 Face D dike.
 This small increase in light levels would only extend a short distance into the least tern nesting site, primarily at the southwestern corner.
 The nesting site is approximately 850 ft (259 m) wide, and a low level of increased light along the western edge would have a low potential to disturb least tern roosting at night or to increase predation on the least terns.
-Monitoring indicates that least terns have adapted to artificial lighting at Pier 400 without adverse effects on nesting success (K. Keane, personal communication 2008b).